Appointed by HM Government, January 2012 and assumed chairmanship of the fund in November 2016.

 Robert Armour was appointed a director/trustee of the NLF in June 2013 having been nominated by EDF Energy.

-He currently holds a number of non executive appointments including Albion Community Power, Brockwell Energy Group, Eneus, Opportuneo, and the Oil and Gas Authority.
+He currently holds a number of non executive appointments including Albion Community Power, Brockwell Energy Group, Eneus, and Opportuneo.
 He is a senior counsel at Gowlings, an international legal practice.

 Previously, Robert was deputy chairman of Nugen, chair of the Scottish Council for Development and Industry and Smarter Grid Solutions, and independent director of the Oil & Gas Authority, General Counsel at British Energy Group and its predecessor companies (1990 – 2009) and was formerly a member of the Civil Nuclear Police Authority.
 He lives in Edinburgh and was awarded the OBE for services to the electricity industry in 2007.

 Margaret was appointed as a director/trustee by HM Government in April 2020.